-It must be noted that Risk Assessments and Method Statements are no good unless the contractor and their workers, are fully aware of their contents.
+It must be noted that risk assessments and method statements are of little value unless the contractor and their workers, are fully aware of their contents.
 They will tell you what risks are involved in your work and the control measures you will need to have in place.
 This will help you carry out work without risks to you or anyone else.